ivor-spence/sumc/README.txt

 This program is designed to count the number of satisfying models for a propositional expression.

-It was written as an entry to the 2020 Model Counting Competition.
+It was first written as an entry to the 2020 Model Counting Competition.

+The latest version, SUMC2, can be compiled with

+gcc -O3 -o SUMC2 SUMC2.c -lgmp -lm

 Ivor Spence